Global HR glossary

 A remote work policy is a formal document that sets out a company's rules, expectations, and procedures for employees working from outside the office.

-Statutory salary deductions refers to taxes employers calculate and withhold from employees’ paychecks based on earnings and applicable tax rates.
+Statutory salary deductions refers to taxes employers calculate and withhold from employees’ pay checks based on earnings and applicable tax rates.

 Superannuation, commonly referred to as "super," is a compulsory system in Australia designed to provide employees with income during retirement.